bgaughran/hyperledger_fabric_task/README.md

 - `docker network prune` - clears any cached networks
 - `docker rmi dev-peer0.org1.example.com-fabcar-1.0-5c906e402ed29f20260ae42283216aa75549c571e2e380f3615826365d8269ba` - clears out old chaincode
 - `cd ../fabcar`
-- `./startFabric.sh  javascript`- starts our Blockchain network and install and instantiate a NodeJS/GoLang version of the FabCar smart contract which will be used by our application to access the ledger
+- `./startFabric.sh`- starts our Blockchain network and installs and instantiates a NodeJS version of the FabCar smart contract which will be used by our application to access the ledger
 - `npm install` (in directory with package.json)
 - `npm install grpc@1.14.2`  (in directory with package.json)
 - `docker logs -f ca.example.com` - this creates a log of our Certificate authority example (logs requests and responses to the cert authority)